Dynamic Information Design with Diminishing Sensitivity Over News: Diminishing Sensitivity and Preference over News Skewness

-Recall Ann and Bob from the introduction, who choose to undertake costly effort to change their informational environments.
-This result explains their behavior.
-In Ann's job-application scenario, $T=5$ and the event $\{X_{t}=1\}$ corresponds to \emph{not} getting a job offer from the firm on the $t$-th weekday.
-State $A$ is being rejected by the firm and state $B$ is being hired by the firm, so $v(c_{A})<v(c_{B}).$ By Proposition \ref{prop:diversity}, the gradual information inherent in her scenario is strictly worse than one-shot information, which Ann implements using the email filter.

-In Bob's scenario with the quarantined relative, $T=7$ and $\{X_{t}=1\}$ corresponds to his relative not falling sick on the $t$-th day from today.
-State $A$ is the relative \emph{not} being infected by the virus, while state $B$ is the relative being infected, so $v(c_{A})>v(c_{B})$.
-By Proposition \ref{prop:diversity}, if Bob's loss aversion is low, he strictly prefers gradual information about the relative's health over the one-shot information of his default informational environment.
-So, he is willing to pay a cost to switch from weekly calls to daily calls.

-Proposition \ref{prop:diversity} carries implications about information choices at the population level and at the individual level.

-At the population level, Proposition \ref{prop:diversity} shows that society can exhibit an\emph{ endogenous diversity} of information preferences, driven by an underlying diversity of consumption preferences.
+The individual could be someone who benefits from candidate $A$ winning the debate (that is, $v(c_{A})=1,$ $v(c_{B})=0$), or someone who benefits from candidate $B$ winning the debate (that is, $v(c_{A})=0,$ $v(c_{B})=1$).
+For the first type of agent, the debate provides gradual good news, one-shot bad news.
+For the second type of agent, the debate provides gradual bad news, one-shot good news.
+It follows from Proposition \ref{prop:opposite} and Corollary \ref{cor:gradual_good_loss_averse} that these two types can make different choices about whether to watch the debate. \begin{cor} Consider a class of $\lambda$-scaled news-utility functions $(\mu_{\lambda})_{\lambda\ge1}$.
+For any $\lambda\ge1$, the agent chooses one-shot resolution over gradual information when $v(c_{A})=0,$ $v(c_{B})=1$.
+There exists some $\bar{\lambda}>1$ so that for any $1\le\lambda\le\bar{\lambda}$, the agent chooses gradual information over one-shot resolution when $v(c_{A})=1,$ $v(c_{B})=0$. \end{cor} At the population level, Corollary \ref{cor:diversity} shows that society can exhibit an\emph{ endogenous diversity} of information preferences, driven by an underlying diversity of consumption preferences.
 Individuals with the same news-utility function $\mu$ can nevertheless choose to learn about the state of the world in two different ways, if they have opposite rankings of the states in terms of their consumption levels.
-So heterogeneous consumption preferences generate heterogeneous information preferences.
+So heterogeneous consumption preferences generate heterogeneous information preferences.\footnote{\citet{kim2021temporal} document this heterogeneity in information choice, finding that people pay less attention to political news when their own political party is performing poorly.
+This shows that individuals choose their information exposure as in our model, and also provides evidence that people avoid getting piecemeal bad news and savor piecemeal good news.}